Quebec Bulldogs

-The Quebec Bulldogs (Bulldogs de Québec) were a men's senior-level ice hockey team based in Quebec City.
+The Quebec Bulldogs (Bulldogs de Québec) were an ice hockey team based in Quebec City.
 The team was officially known as the Quebec Hockey Club (Club de hockey de Québec), and later as the Quebec Athletic Club (Club athlétique de Québec).
 One of the first organized ice hockey clubs, the club debuted in 1878 with the opening of the Quebec Skating Rink.
 The club continued as an amateur team through various leagues, eventually becoming professional in 1908.
 The club would play in the National Hockey Association (the forerunner to the NHL) and the National Hockey League.
 In 1920, the team moved to Hamilton, Ontario and became the Hamilton Tigers.

-Franchise history
+History

 Amateur roots, 1878–1909

 The Quebec Hockey Club was founded in 1878, after the construction of the Quebec Skating Rink in 1877.
 The club consisted of Anglo-Canadian players.
 Play was by exhibition only, against teams drawn from the club members or visiting teams from Montreal.
 In 1883, the club played in the Montreal Winter Carnival, and joined the Amateur Hockey Association of Canada (AHAC) in 1888 and were members until 1898.
 After the AHAC, Quebec played in the Canadian Amateur Hockey League from 1899 to 1905, and the Eastern Canada Amateur Hockey Association from 1906 to 1909.
 One player that went through the ranks of the Quebec Hockey Club was David Watson (1869–1922), a journalist and newspaper owner who fought as a Major-General in World War I. Watson played for the Quebec HC as a cover point (an offensive defenceman) in the AHAC through the course of the 1890s.

 The club came close to winning the Stanley Cup on two occasions.
 In the 1894 season Quebec tied for the AHAC regular season lead with three other clubs.
 The AHAC drew up plans to hold the playoff solely in Montreal.
 Quebec declined to play in Montreal without one game in Quebec and the championship was eventually won by the Montreal Hockey Club.
 In 1904, Quebec won the CAHL outright.
 In a dispute, the club did not win the Stanley Cup or challenge for it.
 The Ottawa Hockey Club was the defending champions in 1903–04, but withdrew from the league.
 Quebec went on to win the CAHL and expected to receive the Stanley Cup as league champions.
 The trustees of the Cup instead ruled that the Cup went to Ottawa.

 Two significant players on the Quebec Hockey Club during the later part of the first decade of the 1900s were Chubby and Joe Power, who would both later serve as politicians in Quebec.
 A third Power brother, Rockett Power, also represented the club.